erikvorhes/jQuery-Pseudo-Text/README.md

 - `text`: The text you wish to inject, which defaults to the text in whichever instance of the element you're affecting.
 - `clsName`: The prefix for the class you wish to use on each affected element.
 This option defaults to the Unicode character _☌_, since the odds of it appearing in your code is highly unlikely.
 (This character apparently signifies "conjunction," if that matters to you.)

+## Compatibility

+Due to the nature of pseudo-elements, the support for this plugin is a bit limited.
+(I.e., versions of Internet Explorer earlier than IE 9 are likely not to work.)
+This plugin has been tested and works in the following browsers:

+- Firefox 3.6.x and Firefox 4
+- Opera 11
+- Safari 5
+- Chrome 10
+- Internet Explorer 9

 If you run into any issues using this plugin, please file a ticket.
 If you have any enhancements, feel free to fork this!

 [pseudo-element]: http://www.w3.org/TR/css3-selectors/#pseudo-elements "CSS3 Pseudo elements"